Abdomen - area between the chest and the hips that contains the stomach, small intestine, large intestine, liver, gallbladder, pancreas, and spleen.

 Hepatic - related to the liver.

 Hepatitis A - a form of infectious hepatitis caused by the hepatitis A virus.
-The virus may be spread by fecal-oral contact, fecal-infected food or water, and may also be spread by a blood-borne infection (which is rare).
+The virus may be spread by fecal-oral contact, fecal-infected food or water, and may also be spread by a blood-borne exposure (which is rare).

 Hepatitis B - a form of infectious hepatitis caused by the hepatitis B virus.
 Transmission of the hepatitis B virus occurs through blood and body fluid exposure such as blood, semen, vaginal secretions, or saliva.